 In 2005, NCR revised the basis of its reserve for the Fox River matter.
 The factors considered in revising the reserve are discussed below.
-At March 31, 2006, and after taking into account receivables for certain probable insurance and indemnity recoveries, the reserve was \$58 million.
 At June 30, 2006, the reserve was \$72 million, after taking into account receivables for certain probable insurance and indemnity recoveries.
-The change between June 30, 2006 and March 31, 2006 was primarily due to the receipt of approximately \$15 million of the \$19 million in insurance receivables (also discussed below).
+At September 30, 2006, the reserve was \$75 million.
+The change between June 30, 2006 and September 30, 2006 was primarily due to the receipt of approximately \$4 million of the insurance receivables (also discussed below).
 NCR regularly re-evaluates the assumptions used in determining the appropriate reserve for the Fox River matter as additional information becomes available and, when warranted, makes appropriate adjustments.

 In July 2003, USEPA and Wisconsin Department of Natural Resources (WDNR) issued their final clean-up plan (known as a Record of Decision, or ROD) for the largest portion of the Fox River.
 The ROD addressed the lower part of the Fox River and portions of Green Bay, where USEPA and WDNR (the Governments) estimate the bulk of the sediments that need to be remediated are located.
 In two portions of the lower part of the Fox River covered by the ROD - Operable Units (OUs) 3 and 4 - the Governments selected large-scale dredging as the clean-up approach.
-In the ROD document, the Governments estimated that approximately 6.5 million cubic yards of sediment would be removed from these portions at an estimated cost of approximately \$284 million.
+In the ROD, the Governments estimated that approximately 6.5 million cubic yards of sediment would be removed from these portions at an estimated cost of approximately \$284 million.
 The Governments also identified "capping" the river bed with appropriate materials as a "contingent remedy" to be evaluated during the remedial design process.
 For Green Bay, or OU-5, the Governments selected monitored natural attenuation as the clean-up approach at an estimated cost of approximately \$40 million.
 The Governments also indicated that some limited dredging near the mouth of the river might be required, but this will be determined during the design stage of the project.
 Earlier, in January 2003, the Governments issued their ROD for the upper portions of the Fox River - OUs 1 and 2.
 Combining the cost estimates from both RODs, it appeared that the Governments expected the selected remedies for all five OUs to cost approximately \$400 million, exclusive of contingencies.

 By letter dated September 30, 2003, the Governments notified NCR and seven other PRPs of their potential liability for remediation of the lower portions of the Fox River and requested that one or more of the PRPs enter into an agreement with the Governments to perform the engineering design work for the clean-up of OUs 2-5.
-In response, in 2004, NCR and Georgia-Pacific (G-P) entered into an Administrative Order on Consent (AOC) with the Governments to perform this design work, which is not expected to be completed until 2007.
+In response, in 2004, NCR and Fort James entered into an Administrative Order on Consent (AOC) with the Governments to perform this design work, which is not expected to be completed until 2008.
 While there is ongoing debate within the scientific, regulatory, legal, public policy and legislative communities over how to properly manage large areas of contaminated sediments, NCR believes that the remedy to be implemented at the Fox River will address in excess of 7 million cubic yards of sediment.